Alcântara, Lisbon: 20th and 21st centuries

 During the 20th century various interventions modified the appearance of the Alcântara.
 Of particular note among these were the reforestation of the Parque Florestal de Monsanto (1937); the construction of the Alvito neighborhood (1936 - 1937); of the Estação Marítima de Alcântara (1943); of the Avenida de Ceuta (1944 - 1951); of the exhibition space of the Feira Internacional de Lisboa (1957); the inauguration of the Estádio da Tapadinha (1945).

-The construction of the 25 de Abril Bridge and its access roads led to the need to demolish some homes and relocate some of the neighbourhood's inhabitants, who were housed in the Bairro do Relógio, in the north-eastern part of Lisbon.
+The construction of the 25 de Abril Bridge and its access roads led to the need to demolish some homes and relocate some of the neighbourhood's inhabitants, who were housed in the Bairro do Relógio, in the north-eastern part of Lisbon (currently part of Marvila).
 At the end of the 20th century, Alcântara suffered a reduction in population, caused both by aging and by the transfer of inhabitants to peripheral areas of the city.

 Santo Amaro Docks, former warehouses converted to commercial spaces in the 1990s.